 - Introduced July 29, 2015 but was not taken up in the 114th Congress.

-On July 6, 2012, the President signed into law “The Biggert-Waters Flood Insurance Reform Act of 2012” which extends the National Flood Insurance Program (NFIP) for five years and includes many program reforms.
+On July 6, 2012, the President signed into law “The Biggert-Waters Flood Insurance Reform Act of 2012” which extended the NFIP for five years and included many program reforms.
 NAR created a NFIP Resources Page, which includes links to detailed information on the NFIP to help answer REALTOR® questions about the changes coming to the NFIP.
 Resource page includes;

 - Webinars on Flood Insurance Rates